ash-xyz/Neural-Artist/README.md

 Export to Onnx
 =================
 For wide platform compatibility I've added the option to export to Onnx.
-I have plans to try and use ONNX.js for native on-browser stylization.
+I have plans to try using ONNX.js for native on-browser stylization.

 ```bash
 python style.py export --model {model path} --output-dir {output path}